Zenith Radio Nurse: Design, function and marketing

-The product encountered technical problems because it shared a radio frequency with other new consumer technologies including car radios and garage door openers."
+The product encountered technical problems because it shared a radio frequency with other new consumer technologies including car radios and garage door opener.

 Although the Radio Nurse has commonly been described as a baby monitor, an early Zenith advertisement mentioned invalids as well as infants, and featured an illustration of an elderly woman as well as a baby.
 This ad appeared in Hygeia, a popular magazine published by the American Medical Association.

+Commercial reception

+The Radio Nurse retailed for $19.95 USD in 1938, roughly equivalent to over $670 in 2026.
+Unfortunately, the product suffered from poor sales.
+The price was prohibitive for most post-Depressive-era households, and radio signal sometimes leaked outside the house wiring, so people could hear strangers or be overheard, which discouraged adoption.
+Zenith discontinued production of the Radio Nurse in 1942, when they pivoted production to the war effort.
+The product was not revived post-war.

 Critical reception

 In 1938, the Radio Nurse was included in an exhibition at the Whitney Museum of American Art.
 In its review of the show, Time said, "Most exotic: Isamu Noguchi's Radio Nurse, a grilled bakelite face—prettier as a radio than as a nurse."

 Design historians Charlotte and Peter Fiell wrote that the Radio Nurse "displayed a remarkably refined synthesis of form and function".
 The Encyclopedia of Interior Design said that the Radio Nurse has a "strangely comforting watchful quality".
 Smithsonian magazine wrote that "It sits like a dark, faceless plastic mask, more like a prototype for a Star Wars film."
 On Antiques Roadshow, appraiser Gary Piattoni said, "What's significant about this piece is the design.
 It's an excellent example of modern design by a very famous Japanese-American designer called Isamu Noguchi."

 Reflecting on the attention he received, Noguchi wrote in his autobiography, "By a curious switch, I thought of commercial art as less contaminated than one that appealed to vanity."